Get property and liability coverage with business owners insurance.

 Commercial property insurance can help protect the property your business owns or leases, including things like equipment, inventory, furniture, and fixtures.
 Whether you own your building or lease your workspace, commercial property insurance can be purchased separately or can be combined with other necessary coverage to protect your business’ physical assets.

 The second type of coverage in a BOP is business liability insurance.
-Business liability insurance may cover personal injuries to people you deal with and their property.
-But, it’s important to note that liability insurance usually doesn’t cover risks related to professional services–meaning damages that result from you giving clients inaccurate advice, for instance.
+Business liability insurance may cover personal injuries to people you deal with and damages to their property.
+However, it’s important to note that liability insurance usually doesn’t cover risks related to professional services—meaning damages that result from you giving clients inaccurate advice, for instance.
 The liability coverage included in your business owners insurance policy is important, especially if:

-Getting a business policy (BOP) means covering all these risks in a single policy, which may significantly reduce stress and help bring you peace of mind.
-The policy will usually be custom made to cover your specific needs, so pricing can vary significantly.
-But, it’s normally cheaper than buying separate policies for each element.
+Getting a business owners insurance policy means covering these risks in a single policy, which may significantly reduce stress and help bring you peace of mind.
+Policies are typically tailored to help cover your specific needs, and pricing varies depending on your business.
+However, it’s usually cheaper than buying separate policies for both commercial property and liability coverage.

 Business Owners Insurance Quote Request